 What are the major differences between traditional spine surgery and minimally invasive spine surgery?

 Traditional open spine surgery involves the complete exposure of the anatomy.
-In minimally invasive spine surgery we see much less of the anatomy which means, in many cases, an easier recovery for the patient.
-In minimally invasive spine surgery, we often use additional data, such as CAT scans, final navigations, and 3D images to accomplish the same end result as traditional/open surgery.
+In minimally invasive spine surgery we surgically expose less of the anatomy which means, in many cases, an earlier recovery in the first few weeks after surgery.
+In minimally invasive spine surgery, we often use additional surgical aids, such as intraoperative spinal navigation.
+This provides the surgeon greater visibility into surgical areas with limited exposure.

-Whether minimally invasive or traditional, the goals are the same for the long-term; we want to see the same overall improvement in symptoms or a halt in degeneration.
+Whether minimally invasive or traditional, the goals are the same for the long-term; we want to accomplish overall improvement in symptoms or a halt in degeneration.
 Ultimately, we want our procedures to result in less blood loss, shorter hospital stays, lower infection rates and faster recovery in the weeks following surgery.
 Minimally invasive surgery typically results in an easier recovery process for patients, however, not every patient or surgical condition is appropriate for minimally invasive surgery.
 It is important that you partner with your spine surgeon to identify the best treatment option for your condition.

 What types of ailments do you treat at the Penn Medicine Spine Center?

-At the Penn Medicine Spine Center, we treat the entire spectrum of spinal disorders, ranging from sciatica and cervical radiculopathy to complex brain and spine cancers, but we also treat patients who have symptoms in their arms or legs deriving from a nerve problem.
+At the Penn Medicine Spine Center, we treat the entire spectrum of spinal disorders, ranging from sciatica and cervical radiculopathy to complex brain and spine cancers.
 Patients also come to us for issues related to scoliosis (curvature of the spine), degenerative disc disease (arthritis of the spine), and patients who have spinal stability problems which are associated with back or neck pain with or without arm or leg pain.